A service task represents a work item in the workflow with a specific type.

 When a service task is entered then a corresponding job is created.
 The workflow instance stops at this point and waits until the job is completed.

-A worker can subscribe to these jobs and complete them when the work is done.
-When a job is completed, the token flow continues.
+A worker can subscribe to the job type, process the jobs and complete them using one of the Zeebe clients.
+When the job is completed, the service task gets completed and the workflow instance continues.

 taskDefinition.
 It specifies the type of job which workers can subscribe to.

 taskDefinition can specify the number of times the job is retried when a worker signals failure (default = 3).

 A service task can define an arbitrary number of